 This article can be used as a primer for doing the free online course, Introduction to Universal Design.

 Inner Sydney Voice is the Inner Sydney Regional Social Development Council.

 Looking to find (and borrow) some nice graphics that dispel the myths about universal design?
 The Norwegian Centre for Design and Architecture has posted a slideshow on 10 myths of inclusive design.
 Each myth is followed by a slide that dispels the myth with a graphic and a short statement.
 A handy resource for anyone creating presentations about the value and benefits of universal design.
 Also good for anyone just finding out about designing inclusively.
 The ten myths are: it’s expensive, it’s boring, it’s only about physical objects, it’s only about disability, it’s only about assistive technology, it’s not for me, it not concerned with aesthetics, it’s for niche markets, it’s just another buzzword, and it’s only about public services.
 Also available on Linked In Slideshare.

 Note: just to clarify – universal design and inclusive design are the same thing.
 Different countries sometimes use different terms.
 The United Nations uses “Universal Design” and this has become internationally recognised.

 The seven Principles of Universal Design are often quoted and used in both academic and practical publications.

 The 8 Goals of Universal Design aim to operationalise the original 7 Principles to make their application easier to understand.
-The thinking that went into these goals can be seen in this presentation.

 Universal Design is about accepting and celebrating diversity, so there are many ways in which to explain universal design.
 This list gives a good idea of what it is about – the underpinning philosophy.